Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 An **`as` cast expression** `E as T` is called *an unchecked cast* expression.
 This expression perform a runtime check whether the runtime type of $E$ is a [subtype][Subtyping] of $T$ and throws an exception otherwise.
-If type $T$ is a [runtime-available][Runtime-available types] type without generic parameters, then this exception is thrown immediately when evaluating the cast expression, otherwise it is platform-dependent whether an exception is thrown at this point.
+If type $T$ is a [runtime-available][Runtime-available types] type without generic parameters, then this exception is thrown immediately when evaluating the cast expression, otherwise it is implementation-defined whether an exception is thrown at this point.

 An unchecked cast expression result always has the same type as the type $T$ specified in the expression.